Doctors accuse government of acting ‘in bad faith’ over NHS pay talks

 Sharon Graham, general secretary of the Unite union, added: “Steve Barclay just doesn’t get it.

-“Junior doctors up and down the country have had a real-terms pay cut of around 26% since 2008/9.
-There are more than 110,000 vacancies in the NHS workforce right now - that’s one in 10 posts unfilled.
+“Junior doctors up and down the country have had a real-terms pay cut of around 26 per cent since 2008/9.
+There are more than 110,000 vacancies in the NHS workforce right now – that’s one in 10 posts unfilled.

 “But instead of dealing with those fundamental issues which are causing already trained NHS doctors to quit and move abroad to places where they have a chance of being properly paid and appreciated, Barclay is trying to take us on a trip to la la land.”